zhousarah/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

 The preview has the following additional limitations:
 - You can't expand a disk while a [background copy](../scripts/create-managed-disk-from-snapshot.md#performance-impact---background-copy-process) of data is also occurring on that disk, like when a disk is being hydrated from snapshots.
-- You can't currently expand a VM that's using [NVMe controllers](../nvme-overview.md) and Ultra Disks or Premium SSD v2 disks without downtime.
+- You can't expand a VM that's using [NVMe controllers](../nvme-overview.md) for Ultra Disks or Premium SSD v2 disks without downtime.

 #### Regional availability